Throttle Event Handler

 let lastCallTime = 0;

-When the returned function is called, we first figure out how much time has passed:
+When the returned function is called, we first figure out how much time has passed since the last execution:

 const now = Date.now();